Azure SQL & SQL Server Change Stream with Debezium

 The ability to get the changes that happens in a database and send it to a message bus for near real-time consumption is becoming a base requirement.

-As pattern like CQRS and Event Sourcing are becoming more and more popular, and microservices architecture are all the rage, the ability to get the changes that happens in a database, nicely wrapped into a JSON or AVRO message, to be sent into a message bus for near real-time consumption is becoming a base requirement.
+As pattern like CQRS and Event Sourcing are becoming more and more popular (see the Reactive Manifesto), and microservices architecture are all the rage, the ability to get the changes that happens in a database, nicely wrapped into a JSON or AVRO message, to be sent into a message bus for near real-time consumption is becoming a base requirement.

 Message bus, today, is almost a synonym for Apache Kafka, as such technology is so common and widely adopted that any solution that contemplates sending streams of data somewhere, needs to take it into account.